kongbuhaja/YOLO_v3/README.md

 # YOLOv3
-Most of the code is based on YOLOv3 paper, but small parts are modified
+Most of the code is based on YOLOv3 paper, but small parts are modified.

 ## Inference coco (gt vs pred)
+Coco data is too huge, so i trained samll epoch.
 ### YOLOv3
 mAP50: 0.10606894
 ![truth_and_pred_0](https://user-images.githubusercontent.com/42567320/234242047-9445f6b7-3d15-4366-83eb-d27478093c67.jpg)